Job offer from June 14, 2021

 - A corporate pension plan

-The Max Planck Society is committed to increase the number of individuals with disabilities in its workforce and therefore encourages applications from such qualified individuals.
-Furthermore, the Max Planck Society seeks to increase the number of women in those fields where they are underrepresented and therefore explicitly encourages women to apply.
+The Max-Planck Society is committed to increase the number of individuals with disabilities in its workforce and therefore encourages applications from such qualified individuals.

 The compatibility of work and family is very important to us; we offer the possibility of childcare in the kindergarten Kairos close to our institute.
 Further information can be found on our homepage.

-Please send your application (ideally as a single pdf file) by 20th June 2021, including a letter of motivation explaining how your qualifications and experience make you a good candidate for this job, as well as two letters of recommendation together with your full CV to our application platform.
+We’re looking forward to receive your application including a letter of motivation explaining how your qualifications and experience make you a good candidate for this job, together with a full CV, reference letters (if available) and related certificates.
+Please submit your application before August 15th 2021, preferably electronically as a single pdf file on our application platform.